-A marital disclaimer trust has provisions (usually contained in a will) that allow a surviving spouse to put assets in a trust by disclaiming ownership of a portion of the estate that they would have inherited after the death of the first spouse.
+A marital disclaimer trust has provisions (usually contained in a will) that allow a surviving spouse to leave assets in a trust for the benefit of their spouse by disclaiming ownership of a portion of the estate that the survivor would have inherited after the death of the first spouse.
 The disclaimed property is transferred to the marital disclaimer trust, which can then benefit the surviving spouse during their life, without being included in the surviving spouse's estate at death.

-The marital disclaimer trust is similar to a credit shelter trust (CST): Assets placed in the trust are generally held apart from the estate of the surviving spouse, so that the assets may pass tax-free to the remaining beneficiaries when the surviving spouse dies.
+The marital disclaimer trust is similar to a credit shelter trust (CST): Assets placed in the trust are generally not included in the estate of the surviving spouse, so that the assets may pass tax-free to the remaining beneficiaries when the surviving spouse dies.
 However, unlike most CSTs, the use of a marital disclaimer trust is optional after the death of the first spouse, thereby providing valuable flexibility.

 How do they work?

 Because transfers to surviving spouses are generally free from federal estate tax, marital disclaimer trusts, like CSTs, can be used instead of the unlimited marital deduction.
 If the surviving spouse disclaims assets they would otherwise receive, the assets are transferred to the marital disclaimer trust.
-The deceased spouse's lifetime gift and estate tax applicable exclusion amount ($11.4 million in 2019) can be applied to the marital disclaimer trust assets as a credit against the estate taxes incurred on the assets.
+The deceased spouse's lifetime gift and estate tax applicable exclusion amount ($13.61 million in 2024) can be applied to the transfer of the assets to the marital disclaimer trust.
 The marital disclaimer trust then shelters the assets, and any appreciation in the value of the assets, from inclusion in the surviving spouse’s estate.

 A marital disclaimer trust vs. a traditional CST